 Is financial assistance available?

-The School of Engineering does not offer scholarships or other means of tuition assistance to masters level students.
-For information on Federal and commercial student loans, please visit Penn's Student Financial Services.
+The School of Engineering does not offer scholarships or other means of tuition assistance to master's level students.
+For information on Federal and commercial student loans, please visit the University's Student Financial Services.
 Full time employees of the University of Pennsylvania and the Hospital of the University of Pennsylvania should contact their business office for information about the Tuition Benefit Program.

 What types of lab or internship opportunities are available?

-Biotech students have the opportunity to conduct independent study with Penn faculty in labs on-campus.
+Biotech students have the opportunity to conduct an independent study with University of Pennsylvania's faculty in labs on-campus.
 Students may also pursue such opportunities with companies off-campus.